ciprofloxacin hydrochloride tablets

 Ciprofloxacin may affect the results of laboratory tests.
 If you are about to have any tests, tell your doctor that you are taking this medicine.

-If you experience symptoms of depression or self-endangering behaviour, tell your doctor immediately.
+Tell your doctor immediately, if you experience symptoms of depression or self-endangering behaviour.
+Ciprofloxacin Sandoz should be discontinued immediately.

 Things you must not do